Created by Alan Farley (pseudonym of Zale Herrington, aka "W. Lee Harrington")

 A case in point is Alan Farley who was, according to E. R. Hagemann’s A Comprehensive Index to Black Mask, 1920-1951, the pseudonym of (Mrs.) W. Lee Herrington.
 Biographical information is scarce as hell up until recently we didn't even know what her real name was (turns out it's "Zale").
 But we know that her husband, W. Lee Herrington, was a fellow pulp writer (and a 1952 Best First Novel Edgar nominee for Carry My Coffin Slowly), and that they may have occasionally collaborated, sharing his byline.
 Or maybe they didn’t.
 Maybe she was also W. Lee Harrington.
 Suffice it to say it's complicated.

-Mike Tyre wasn’t a private eye, per se instead, he ran a rather peculiar employment agency that proudly boasted that “No job is too odd for Tyre to fill.”
+Mike Trye wasn’t a private eye, per se instead, he ran a rather peculiar employment agency from the third floor of the McNair Building that proudly boasted that “No job is too odd for Trye to fill.”
 But somehow dead bodies always seemed to pop up, mking murder perhaps the oddest job of all.

 And odd they were and of a surprisingly domestic nature for the pulps, which rarely acknowledged a world beyond the mean streets.
 In “Death Burns the Beans" in the September 1945 issue, for example, Mike’s hired by a housewife to turn off a pot of beans (what else?) left simmering on a stove and in “Malady in F” (June 1946) he's tasked with escorting a young musical prodigy to a recital.
+In his final outing, "Hussies Prefer Homicide," he's even hired by a soon-to-be-dead man to prevent somebody from drinking.
 Of course, murder always soon rears its ugly head (Hey!
-It’s the pulps!), but Tyre proves to be an engaging and more-than-competent detective, with more than a few tricks of his own (and some top notch wisecracks) up his sleeve.
+It’s the pulps!), but Trye proves to be an engaging and more-than-competent detective, despite his protests that's he's not a proivate eye, with more than a few tricks of his own (and some top notch wisecracks) up his sleeve.

 - “A Mouse in the Hand” (November 1944, Dime Detective)